The Faces of Sedgewood Plantation

 Sedgewood Plantation is 100% family run with no outside labor.
 This is made possible by ingenuity, increased efficiencies gained with creative uses of technology and machinery, and sheer determination to accomplish what must be done.
 Listed below are the people responsible for making this happen.

-Bill was raised on this farm and began managing the cattle operation after his Daddy's death in 1965 while he was still in high school.
-Although he is born and bred a cattleman, Bill has pursued other endevors, first as a Chemical Engineer and later as a Medical Doctor.
-His life goals have been to raise a terrific family, restore and preserve Sedgewood Plantation, and build the best Registered Angus herd in the Mississippi.
+I was raised on this farm and began managing the cattle operation after Daddy's death in 1965 while I was still in high school.
+Although born and bred a cattleman, I also pursued other endevors, first as a Chemical Engineer and later as a Medical Doctor.
+My life goals have been to raise a terrific family, restore and preserve Sedgewood Plantation, and build the best Registered Angus herd in the Mid South.

 Nancy's sister, Judy, initially came from Louisiana to restore Sedgewood's stained glass and stayed on to become the right hand for Bill and Nancy on the farm.
 Judy is a Jack-of All-Trades that can do literally anything and everything.
 What she lacks in size is more than made up for by her determination and imagination.